 - Whole Foods Market

-When you buy manuka honey, look for the UMF certification on the label.
+When you buy Manuka honey, look for the UMF or AMHA certification on the label.
 This tells you the honey’s potency and certifies that the product is real Manuka honey.

-Also, the product you’re buying is more likely to be genuine if it was made in New Zealand, such as Comvita manuka honey.
+Also, the product you’re buying is more likely to be genuine if it was made in New Zealand or Australia.

-If you have diabetes, ask your doctor before you try manuka honey.
+If you have diabetes, ask your doctor before you try Manuka honey.
 The high sugar content could raise your blood sugar level.
+Do not give children under 12 months of age raw honey of any kind.

 Manuka honey can sometimes interact with certain medicines, including chemotherapy drugs used to treat cancer.
 Let your doctor and pharmacist know about all the drugs, supplements, and alternative remedies you take to avoid possible interactions.